Have you ever caught yourself taking a test to find out what kind of friend you are or enjoying fun with animated infographics on the web?

 This type of content demands that the user interacts with the material to receive the information they want in a much more attractive way than just reading a text.

 Each interaction with the content represents a sign from the user to the brand.
-Mary Ward, CCO of Rock Content, defined interactive content as something that leads people to give feedback.
+Vitor Peçanha, co-founder at Rock Content, defined interactive content as something that leads people to give feedback.

-It’s different, for example, from when the consumer downloads a PDF or reads a text on the blog, since, in these cases, there are no feedbacks during content consumption.
+It’s different, for example, from when the consumer downloads a PDF or reads a text on the blog, since, in these cases, there are no feedback during content consumption.

 Thus, interactive content allows brands to understand whether people have actually consumed their material while providing a much more exciting experience for the consumer.